See the complete review in 102 Top Picks for Homeschool Curriculum.

 The introductory unit, which should take about ten days to complete, covers creation and introduces the names of the letters of the alphabet.
 The next 26 units (centered around themes such as the sun, leaves, or water) integrate lessons on sounds of the letters and beginning blending (short-vowel words only) with the unit themes.
 All learning is multi-sensory, combining worksheets, oral work, listening, movable alphabet, flashcards, and lots of hands-on activities.

-For example, Unit 11 teaches about insects, emphasizing the biblical concept of working hard (diligence).
+For example, Week 13 teaches about insects, emphasizing the biblical concept of working hard (diligence).
 Ants, bees, and ladybugs are used as examples.
-Students learn the “A-a-Apple” song, and they learn the /?/ sound for insect.
-You are to read aloud about insects from any appropriate book—nine possible titles are suggested.
-Children either set up the ant farm from the deluxe kit or assist you in following the instructions for creating your own ant farm so they can watch insects at work.
+Students learn the “A-a-Apple” song, and they learn the short i sound for insect.
+You are to read aloud about insects from any appropriate book—possible titles are suggested.
+Children either set up the Ant Hill (available separately) or go outside and make guided observations about ants, watching insects at work.

-Day six in each unit features a “book time” for reading a real book and engaging in related activities plus an “outdoor time” activity.
+Each week includes a featured read aloud book with related activities plus an “outdoor time” activity.
 Math is often integrated in lessons; for example, sorting leaves by color and size or cutting an apple in half.
 Skills covered include shapes, comparing and sequencing, measuring, calendar, money, graphs, fractions, time, counting, writing numbers, and an introduction to addition and subtraction....

 The basic program includes a beautiful full-color set of A to Z Alphabet Flashcards....you need access to children’s fiction and non-fiction books.
 Extensive, annotated lists of recommended books should make it easy to find suitable books at your local library.

-To make things easier, MFW offers the deluxe package that includes the basic program (with alphabet cards and A-Z Textured Letters), Butterfly Garden, an ant farm, an inflatable globe, Say Hello to Classical Music CD, Cuisenaire Rods, Cuisenaire Rods Alphabet Book, and the books What Really Happened to the Dinosaurs? and For the Children’s Sake.
+To make things easier, MFW offers a basic package that includes the Teacher’s Manual, Student Sheets, alphabet flashcards, A-Z Textured Letters, an inflatable globe, Say Hello to Classical Music CD, Cuisenaire Rods, Cuisenaire Rods Alphabet Book, For the Children’s Sake, and a number of read aloud books.
+The deluxe package includes even more classic picture books for read aloud.
+The Ant Hill and Butterfly Garden are available separately to add more hands-on learning.
 These items and a few others are also offered individually on the publisher’s website.
-A separate, optional Kindergarten Literature Collection includes a set of classic picture books for “book time” reading.

 Some inexpensive art supplies such as clay, watercolor paints, and paintbrushes will be required; a few more such as tempera paints and colored pencils are optional.
 You will also need an extra set of Kindergarten Student Sheets for each additional student.